How to build AI agents with ZBrain: Introduction, agent types, development and benefits

 Listen to the article

-The market for AI agents is expected to surge from $7.38 billion to $47.1 billion by 2030, growing at a compound annual growth rate of 44.8%.
+The AI agents market is expected to grow significantly, rising from USD 5.25 billion in 2024 to USD 52.62 billion by 2030, with a strong CAGR of 46.3% driven by rapid adoption across industries.
 This rapid expansion is fueled by businesses striving for automation and increased operational efficiency.
 In fact, a recent Capgemini report highlights that 82% of companies plan to integrate AI agents by 2027.
 According to Salesforce, one-third of consumers prefer AI agents for purchases, 39% are comfortable with appointment scheduling, 24% are open to shopping, and 37% value personalized content creation.

-Join us as we explore how AI agents are created with ZBrain Builder, exploring their types, scope, and benefits in this comprehensive yet friendly insight.
+Join us as we explore how AI agents are created with ZBrain Builder, exploring their types, scope, and benefits in this comprehensive insight.

 Understanding AI agents